Razor5573/OOP_TRITSET/lib/googletest-main/googletest-main/docs/gmock_faq.md

 ```

 Back to the original questions: why does gMock search the expectations (and
 `ON_CALL`s) from back to front?
-Because this allows a user to set up a mock's
+Because this allows a user to set_ up a mock's
 behavior for the common case early (e.g. in the mock's constructor or the test
-fixture's set-up phase) and customize it with more specific rules later.
+fixture's set_-up phase) and customize it with more specific rules later.
 If
 gMock searches from front to back, this very useful pattern won't be possible.

-### gMock prints a warning when a function without EXPECT_CALL is called, even if I have set its behavior using ON_CALL.
+### gMock prints a warning when a function without EXPECT_CALL is called, even if I have set_ its behavior using ON_CALL.
 Would it be reasonable not to show the warning in this case?

 When choosing between being neat and being safe, we lean toward the latter.
 So
 the answer is that we think it's better to show the warning.

 Often people write `ON_CALL`s in the mock object's constructor or `SetUp()`, as
 the default behavior rarely changes from test to test.
 Then in the test body
-they set the expectations, which are often different for each test.
+they set_ the expectations, which are often different for each test.
 Having an
-`ON_CALL` in the set-up part of a test doesn't mean that the calls are expected.
+`ON_CALL` in the set_-up part of a test doesn't mean that the calls are expected.
 If there's no `EXPECT_CALL` and the method is called, it's possibly an error.
 If
 we quietly let the call go through without notifying the user, bugs may creep in
 unnoticed.